flarehotspot/sdk-utils/sdk/mkdocs/docs/api/plugin-api.md

 In this example, given that the [application](../api/config-api.md#application) language is set to `en`, the system will look for the file `resources/translations/en/info/payment_received.txt` inside your plugin directory.
 If the file is found, the system will use the contents of the file as the translation template.

 Sometimes we want to put variables inside the translation message.
-In this example, we want to pass the `amount` as a paramenter to the message.
+In this example, we want to pass the `amount` as a parameter to the message.
 We can do that by passing the amount param as key-value pairs to the `Translate` method.
 Internally, the param pairs are converted into a type `map[any]any`.
 To use the `amount` param in the translation file, we'll enclose it with `<%` and `%>` delimiters (with dot prefix).
 Therefore the content of `payment_received.txt` should be:

 ```go
 Payment received: USD <% .amount %>